2014–2015 Academic Year

 Eligible Credit Levels

-Graduate School of Arts and Sciences—7 or more
+Graduate School of the Morrissey College of Arts and Sciences—7 or more

 Lynch School of Education, Graduate—7 or more